 And the best thing about this is that you can eat quail eggs on keto anywhere and at any time.

-If you want to be sure about the nutritional value, just think of it like this, one chicken egg equals four quail eggs.
-They can be prepared in a myriad of ways and you can safely have up to 12 per day.
-So just imagine having quail eggs for breakfast, lunch, and dinner because eggs are so versatile that they can be added to almost any meal.
+If you want to be sure about the nutritional value, think that one chicken egg equals five quail eggs.
+They can be prepared in myriad ways and you can safely have up to 15 per day.
+So imagine having quail eggs for breakfast, lunch, and dinner because eggs are so versatile that they can be added to almost any meal.

 Here are the macronutrient percentages for raw quail eggs, according to the USDA, that keto dieters are most interested in.
-The amount for 1 quail egg (9 grams):
+The amount for one quail egg (9 grams):

 - Calories: 14